My rates are typically lower than average by .25% or more

 The APR should only be used to compare similar loan products with same mortgage amount and tenure.
 For example, you shouldn’t compare the APR of a 30-year fixed rate mortgage to that of 5/1 ARM.

-Having a lower APR doesn't always indicate that one of the two loan offers is better.
-It's important to also take into account the duration for which you intend to hold that loan.
+Having a lower APR does not automatically indicate that one of the two loan offers is superior.
+It is important to also take into account the duration for which you intend to maintain that particular loan.

-APR calculations always assume you will be keeping the mortgage for the entire loan term.
-If not the case, the upfront costs can increase the true cost of your loan and increase the APR due to a shorter loan life.
+APR calculations are based on the assumption that you will hold the mortgage for the entire loan term.
+If this is not the case, upfront costs may escalate the actual cost of your loan and raise the APR as a result of a shorter loan duration.